When a Fight Becomes Assault and Battery

 In addition to jail or prison sentences, either charge can remain with a person for the rest of his life if he is convicted.
-Anyone charged with assault or battery should speak to a criminal defense lawyer as soon as possible.
+Anyone charged with assault or battery in Vista should speak to a criminal defense lawyer as soon as possible.

 At JD Law, our San Diego assault & battery attorney can ensure your rights are upheld throughout the entire process.
 More importantly, we work with you to build you a strong defense to beat the charges.
 After any arrest, time is of the essence.
 Call (760) 630-2000 for a free consultation today.